torkildr/raspberry-display/README.md

 The API for the `fifo-client` is exposed through the named pipe at `/tmp/raspberry-display`.

-All commands are on the format, `command:argument`.
+All commands are on the format, `command:argument`, terminated by `\n`.
 Some commands do not take an argument, in this case, it will simply be omitted, e.g `command:`.

 Command     | Argument  | Details